 Impress your guests with this Trader Joe’s Holiday Cheese Board.
-Keep reading to find a list of ingredients to buy and how to assemble them.
+Use this list to assemble the perfect Christmas charcuterie board.
+Some of my favorite Trader Joe’s Cheeses

 Make a festive holiday charcuterie board that will wow your guests